shsteimer/IntelliVault/README.md

 - **Repository Name**: Friendly name for this repo.
 - **CRX Repository URL**: URL for the repo, i.e. http://localhost:4502
 - **Username/Password**: Credentials used for transferring, ie. admin/admin

-**Note: that you must save any changes to a repository configuration before exiting the dialog.
-Unfortunately, these are not yet auto-saved when saving other setting.**

 If more than one repo is configured, you will be prompted to select a repo for each operation.
 If only one repo exists, that repo will be used without any prompt.